WaterFlow: Learning Fast & Robust Watermarks using Stable Diffusion: Approach

 \section{Approach}

-WaterFlow is a novel zero shot watermarking scheme that leverages invertible transformations as well as pretrained stable diffusion models to provide \textit{robust, fast, and high fidelity} watermarking.
-Our model implants a learned watermark in the Fourier transformed latent space of an image, which is detectable by taking the image back to latent space.
-We provide an overview of WaterFlow in Figure~\ref{fig:overview}.
+\name{} is a zero-shot watermarking framework that leverages invertible transformations and pretrained diffusion models to enable \emph{robust, fast, and high-fidelity} watermarking.
+We implant learned watermarks in the Fourier-transformed latent space of images, enabling reliable detection via latent-space recovery.
+Figure~\ref{fig:overview} provides an overview.